Greg Daniels: Work at Saturday Night Live and The Simpsons

-The Simpsons and King of the Hill (1993–2009)
+The Simpsons

-Daniels joined the writing staff of The Simpsons in 1993.
+Daniels joined the writing staff of the Fox show The Simpsons in 1993.
 He was hired in the fifth season following the departures of many of the original team of writers.
-His first day also coincided with O'Brien's last day on the series.
+His first day on the series coincided with O'Brien's last.

 When he initially joined the series, he believed the series had gone past the "glory years" and that he had "missed the boat".
 In the fifth season, Daniels penned "Homer and Apu", "Secrets of a Successful Marriage", and "The Devil and Homer Simpson" segment of "Treehouse of Horror IV".

 Daniels received an Emmy nomination in the "Outstanding Individual Achievement in Music and Lyrics" category for the song "Who Needs The Kwik-E-Mart?" from "Homer and Apu".
-For season six, he wrote "Homer Badman", "Lisa's Wedding", and the "Time and Punishment" segment from "Treehouse of Horror V".
-The latter episode became the third of the series to win a Primetime Emmy Award for Outstanding Animated Program.
+For season six, he wrote "Homer Badman", "Lisa's Wedding" and the "Time and Punishment" segment from "Treehouse of Horror V".
+"Lisa's Wedding" became the third of the series to win a Primetime Emmy Award for Outstanding Animated Program.
 In the seventh season, Daniels wrote "Bart Sells His Soul", which was based on a childhood experience.
-His final credit for the series was for "22 Short Films About Springfield", which he served as supervising writer alongside show runner Josh Weinstein.
+His final credit for the series was for "22 Short Films About Springfield", which he served as supervising writer alongside showrunner Josh Weinstein.
 They were given the responsibility of linking all the stories together.

+Initial work on King of the Hill, The Office and Parks and Recreation (1997–2015)

+King of the Hill

-Daniels left The Simpsons to work on King of the Hill alongside Mike Judge.
+Daniels left The Simpsons to work on King of the Hill (another Fox show) alongside Mike Judge.
 Daniels rewrote the pilot script and created several important characters that did not appear in Judge's first draft (including Luanne and Cotton), as well as some characterization ideas (e.g., making Dale Gribble a conspiracy theorist).

 Daniels also took the writers to Texas to do some research with reporter notebooks, a process he would use for The Office and Parks and Recreation.
 Judge was ultimately so pleased with Daniels' contributions that he chose to credit him as a co-creator, rather than give him the "developer" credit usually reserved for individuals brought on to a pilot written by someone else.
 During the fifth and sixth seasons, Judge and Daniels became less involved with the show.
 They eventually focused on the show again, although Daniels steadily became more involved with other projects.